Information for Kenyan students wishing to study a postgraduate programme at Cranfield University

 Please note that requirements may change from time to time and are subject to UK Visas and Immigration (UKVI) policy.

-For full details visit our English language requirements page.
+For full details visit our English language requirements section.

 |UDP||Virtual office||W: www.idp.com/kenya|